wpswings/pdf-generator-for-wp/readme.md

 * License URI: http://www.gnu.org/licenses/gpl-3.0.html

 # Description
-PDF GENERATOR FOR WORDPRESS PLUGIN LETS YOU CREATE PDFs OF PAGES, PRODUCTS, AND POSTS FOR BETTER DISPERSAL OF BRAND INFORMATION WITH WPML COMPATIBILITY.
-YOU CAN MAKE OR CREATE PDFs EASILY FOR YOUR WEBSITES.
+**PDF GENERATOR FOR WORDPRESS PLUGIN LETS YOU CREATE PDFs OF PAGES, PRODUCTS, AND POSTS FOR BETTER DISPERSAL OF BRAND INFORMATION WITH WPML COMPATIBILITY.
+YOU CAN MAKE OR CREATE PDFs EASILY FOR YOUR WEBSITES.**

 PDF Generator for WordPress Plugin provides key support in portfolio building depending on your industry type.
 The PDF plugin for WordPress allows you to create PDF files for the pages to ensure the availability of information offline.
 It allows the admin to convert all the posts, pages, blogs, and products on their website into PDF files.

 Users can download these PDF files or view them in a new tab.
 Also, the admin can authorize users to receive their PDFs at their email addresses.
-The WordPress PDF creator makes sharing information seamlessly across different channels.
+The WordPress PDF creator makes sharing information seamless across different channels.
 You can predefine the settings to customize the header, the body, and the footer.
 Users can non-commercially distribute the downloaded PDF files with the [**WordPress PDF Generator**](https://wpswings.com/product/pdf-generator-for-wp-pro/?utm_source=wpswings-pdf-pro&utm_medium=wpswings-github-page&utm_campaign=pdf-pro).
 The admin can customize the pdf template to align with their brand.
 So, the distribution of PDFs provides an opportunity for brand promotion.

 [**PDF Generator for WordPress: Convert Your Posts/Pages and Custom Posts Into Personalized PDFs**](https://www.youtube.com/watch?v=zj04gBgWX3E)